DHTMLX/docs-suite/docs/grid/api/grid_collapse_method.md

 # collapse()

-@short: collapses a tree node by id
+@short: collapses a row that contains child rows by id

 :::note
 The method works: